kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2023 December 12: Made some fixes in code related to thread safety.
 - 2023 December 13: Tried to fix an issue with hotkeys not working during frame freeze.
 - 2023 December 20: Fixed May's dolphin hurtbox rotation.
+- 2024 January 1: Fixed an issue when boxes weren't frame perfect on very low FPS (caused by excessive logging in debug version).